itzloop/cesa_bootcamp/02_advanced_golang_exercise/02_fanin/README.md

 ## Notes

-- If you are stuck or in need of any help, feel free to pop a question in the group chat or in private.
+- If you are stuck or in need of any help, feel free to ask a question in the group chat or in private.